bladesav/basics_of_machine_learning/README.md

 ## Bayesian Model Assessment

-# Project Summary

-The purpose of this project is to explore and assess the use of Bayesian techniques for classification and regression tasks.
-The project objectives are as follows:

-## Bayesian Model Assessment

 In this project, we aim to assess the effect of prior variance on models through the calculation of log marginal likelihoods.
 We will use Laplace estimation as a method to reduce the computational complexity of the process.

 ### Importance Sampling for Posterior Predictions